CreativeWolfies/akyanet-research/akyanet.md

 The Global Coordinator also defines the rules that everyone must respect.
 To add, remove, or change one of these rules, you will need to submit a task about this in the Global Coordinator to do list (priority queue), then, the Global Coordinator will organise a vote where the entire community of Akyanet will participate.
 The subject of the vote is passed if the majority (50% + 1) of the community voted for.

+Rules are something that we should avoid.
+Instead, these rules should become social habits.

 ### Voting